AnthoChamb/GHLIMGConverter/README.md

 `--output OUTPUT` Path to the output IMG or folder

-`--platform {ps3,ios,x360,wiiu}` Platform to convert the IMG to
+`--platform {ps3,ios,x360,wiiu,wii}` Platform to convert the IMG to

 `--game {ghl,djh,djh2}` Game to convert the IMG to, used in PS3 and X360 textures.
 Default option is `ghl`

-`--width WIDTH` Width of the output IMG
+`--width WIDTH` Width of the output IMG.
+Not supported on Wii textures

-`--height HEIGHT` Height of the output IMG
+`--height HEIGHT` Height of the output IMG.
+Not supported on Wii textures

 `--format {BC1,BC3,R8G8B8A8}` DDS format of the output IMG, used in PS3 and X360 textures.
 Default option is `BC1`

+`--tex0 {CMPR,RGB5A3,IA4}` TEX0 format of the output IMG, used in Wii textures.
+Default option is `RGB5A3`

 `--mipmap MIPMAP` Mipmap count of the output IMG.
 Default option is `1`

-`--flip` Vertically flip the output IMG
+`--flip` Vertically flip the output IMG.
+Not supported on Wii textures

 ### Informations
 Prints the **informations** about the IMG file